333networks/Masterserver-Qt5/README.md

 The `BeaconPort` (UDP, default 27900) and `ListenPort` (TCP, default 28900) require port forwarding in order to be reached.
 The `BeaconPort +1` (UDP) is kept reserved for the masterserver, but does not require forwarding.

 ## RUNNING
-Start the program `./MasterServer-linux-amd64` from the `bin` folder in console or terminal.
-Linux users may have to set execution permissions with `chmod +x MasterServer-linux-amd64` first.
+Start the program `./MasterServer-Qt5` from the `bin` folder in console or terminal.
+Linux users may have to set execution permissions with `chmod +x MasterServer-Qt5` first.
+Executable names may vary depending on the build.

 ## KNOWN ISSUES
 The following issues are known to us and do not to be reported: